miku/exploreio/README.md

 ```

-The first line gives a one-line summation of the theme of this exercise:
+The first line gives a one-line summary of the theme of this exercise:

 ```go
 // S06: Besides marshaling, JSON (and XML) can also be decoded.